eshvk/tufteskine/README.md

-#tufteskine
+# tufteskine
 Pelican Theme based on [Tufte CSS](https://github.com/edwardtufte/tufte-css).
 Use along side the tufte plugin [here](https://github.com/eshvk/pelican-plugins/blob/master/liquid_tags/tufte.py)

+## Installation
+- Requires `sass` via for e.g. `brew install sass/sass/sass`.

 ## Usage
 - Each page is an article.
 The index uses a section tag to logically group up articles.
 - Use section tags in general around each logical grouping of text and headings.
-- Using New Thought:  For this we use the liquid tag new thought.
+- Using Tufte tags:  For this we use the liquid tag.
+See [here](https://github.com/eshvk/liquid-tags/blob/main/pelican/plugins/liquid_tags/tufte.py).

 ## References
 [Tufte-CSS](https://edwardtufte.github.io/tufte-css/)